The phrase “random acts of kindness” (RAK) is relatively well known and has been shared all over the world.

 The structure of our brains can be formed by our emotions.
 All your inspirations, motivations, loves, fears, hopes and dreams, and even your typical body language are wired into your brain in the form of connections between cells.
 These connections become so extensive over time that they even wire into 3-D networks, or circuits, as they are often called.

 This neuroplasticity occurs right up until the very last seconds of our lives.
 One of the benefits of it is that it actually allows the brain to get over injury and disease, as healthy brain cells compensate for damaged ones by sprouting new connections to take over some of their communications or pass the information through the brain by a slightly different route.
-(David Hamilton, Why is Kindness Good for you, Prediction August 10).
+(Hamilton, 2010).

 Your brain is wired in the form of connections between cells where over time all of your feelings, emotions, and body language is wired extensively into these circuits.
 Therefore we can change the wiring of our brain through simple acts of kindness becoming a habit in our everyday lives.